szclsya/sasm/README.md

 url = "https://repo.aosc.io/debs"
 distribution = "stable"
 components = ["main"]
-# GPG public key for this repository, path relative to root of the config folder
+# GPG public key for this repository.
+Should be filenames relative to $CONFIG_ROOT/keys
-certs = ["rel/path/to/publickey.asc"]
+keys = ["main.asc"]
 ```

 And here's an example of `blueprint`: